eliraffo/eliraffo.github.io/README.md

 # Elijah Raffo:
 This site is a place for visitors to learn more about me as a professional canidate.
-This site serves as a portal to my resume, projects, and experiences.
+This site serves as a portal to my Resume, Projects & Papers, Letters of Recommendation, and other Experiences or Files I'd like to showcase.
 Thank you for visiting this site, and feel free to contact me via <eliraffo@gmail.com> or [LinkedIn](https://www.linkedin.com/in/eliraffo/) if you'd like.
 If any of the links below do not work please navigate to "eliraffo.github.io".

 # Professional Qualifications, Projects, and Experience:
 ## [Resume](PortfolioPDFs/Resume_ERaffo(2021).pdf)